 The official currency of Peru is the Sol (S /.)
 Divided into 100 cents.
 Coins are in denominations of 10, 20 and 50 cents, 1, 2 and 5 Soles and notes of 10, 20, 50, 100 and 200 soles.
 (Beware of counterfeit notes and coins).

 Nuevo Sol Bills

-airplane models, shown above, were updated to 2010 by the Central Reserve Bank (BRCP for its acronym in Spanish).
+airplane images, shown above, were updated to 2010 by the Central Reserve Bank (BRCP for its acronym in Spanish).

 The Dollar is accepted by most people and shops of Peru.
-There are four ways to change dollars: In hotels, at banks, exchange houses and independent street moneychangers.
+There are four ways to change dollars: In hotels, at banks, exchange houses and independent street money exchangers.

 It is advisable to change in the legal exchange houses, as they are safer than the streets independent moneychangers and pay more than the hotels and banks.
 Exchange houses normally about dollars and euros, to change other currency check with your travel agent.